mutantcornholio/veendor/README.md

 # veendor
-A tool for storing your npm dependencies in arbitraty storage
+A tool for storing your npm dependencies in arbitrary storage

 ### Features
 Veendor: